-The original location of the bank was on the east side of Smith St. In 1906, the bank moved to the southwest corner of Old Rt.
-66 (Washington St.) and Smith St., sharing the building with the post office and Cuba Masonic Lodge.
+The original location of the bank was on the east side of Smith Street.
+In 1906, the bank moved to the southwest corner of Old Rt.
+66 (Washington St.) and Smith Street, sharing the building with the post office and Cuba Masonic Lodge.

 In the 1930s, Cuba was not spared from the Great Depression.
 Though two neighboring banks closed, Peoples Bank survived the crisis of 1933 by declaring a 30-day moratorium to prevent a run on its accounts.
 Local businessmen and citizens upheld their faith in Peoples Bank and the danger was averted.